 For Sherman, going back to his roots is not just about reconnecting with his culture.
 Native American foods also have health benefits.
 Many of the processed and canned foods provided to Native American reservations through government programs are full of sodium.
 And they're loaded with bad fats and brimming with sugar.
-It's believed these foods have contributed to serious health issues plaguing Native American communities, including type 2 diabetes, heart disease, and cancer.
+It's believed these foods have contributed to serious health issues affecting Native American communities, including type 2 diabetes, heart disease, and cancer.
+NATIFS hopes to address this health crisis by re-establishing Native foodways.